travel-in-books-en/travel-in-books-en.github.io/_posts/2024-10-07-Klara-and-the-Sun-by-Kazuo-Ishiguro.md

 ---
 title: Klara and the Sun by Kazuo Ishiguro
-categories: [Fantasy Novel,Fiction Literature]
+categories: [Fiction Literature,Fantasy Novel]
-tags: [novel,⭐⭐⭐⭐☆☆☆☆☆☆ 4/10,speculative fiction,England,Ishiguro]
+tags: [speculative fiction,⭐⭐⭐⭐☆☆☆☆☆☆ 4/10,Ishiguro,England,novel]
 ---

 | Title | Klara and the Sun  |